psoloway/puppetlabs-tomcat/README.md

 #####`$manage_user`

-*Optional.* Specifies whether to manage the user.
+*Optional.* Specifies whether to create the specified user, if it doesn't exist.
+Uses Puppet's native [user resource](https://docs.puppetlabs.com/references/latest/type.html#user) with default parameters set.
 Valid options: 'true' or 'false'.
 Default: 'true'.

 #####`$manage_group`

-*Optional.* Specifies whether to manage the group.
+*Optional.* Specifies whether to create the specified group, if it doesn't exist.
+Uses Puppet's native [group resource](https://docs.puppetlabs.com/references/latest/type.html#group) with default parameters set.
 Valid options: 'true' or 'false'.
 Default: 'true'.

 ####tomcat::config::server

 #####`$catalina_base`

-Specifies the base directory for the Tomcat installation.
+Specifies the base directory of the Tomcat installation to manage.
+Valid options: a string containing a path to an existing directory.

 #####`$class_name`

-*Optional.* Specifies the Java class name of the implementation to use.
+*Optional.* Specifies the Java class name of a server implementation to use.
 Maps to the [className XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/server.html#Common_Attributes) in the Tomcat config file.
+Valid options: a string containing a Java class name.

 #####`$class_name_ensure`